davekilian/primer/basic.md

 >
 > Idea: a program is a sequence of instructions.
 An inst is a number - which op
 >
 > Idea: subcircuits for each operation.
-Multiplex the result
+We know how to do this from the previous section.
 >
+> We also need a way to pick which subcircuit to run.
+Actually, turning circuits on and off is hard.
+It'd be easier to always run every subcircuit, but only pick the output for the operation we want.
+Multiplexers.
+Another thing we can build with transistors.
+>
 > We need somewhere to store the program.
-Use a ROM
+There's plenty of options: a ROM (yet another thing you can build with transistors), or maybe use real physical switches.
+Punch cards.
+What have you.
 >
-> How do we execute a sequence of instructions?
+> Our programs are inherently sequential, but so far our circuits have been totally in parallel.
+How do you execute a sequence of instructions?
 >
-> Idea: a clock for timing
+> Idea: a clock for creating sequences.
+Rising and falling edges.
 >
 > Idea: a register to track where in the sequence
 >